 All these communities share the same mission and all are powered by likeminded people.
 However, each one has something different that’s highly valuable and special.
 These are some of them:

 The Product Hunt team and community helped us a lot throughout our journey.
 From brutally honest feedback to advice and support.

 I believe Product Hunt is the number one resource a maker should use as part of the process for building anything, regardless of whether the target audience is the Product Hunt community or not, it will help you gain visibility and feedback.

 But we’re not talking about Product Hunt as a launching platform.
 We’re talking about the maker community:

 The best part about the maker platform is that it’s deeply integrated with all the rest of the Product Hunt features.
 Most of them are part of our product creation workflow.
-We gather feedback for Canvasar.com using our upcoming product page, and if you want to follow updates on other projects we build you can follow our team page.
+We gather feedback for Canvasar.com using our upcoming product page

 The best part about WIP?
 It’s a paid membership.
 The fact that it’s paid makes it smaller, but it also means that the community is really committed to shipping and helping each other.